How a Fortune 100 Tech Company Turned Its Executives into a Global LinkedIn Growth Engine

 Content at scale

-• Reach.
-Executive posts reached about 13 million unique viewers in fiscal 2025, while the five‑million‑follower brand page reached approximately 8.25 million organically.
+• Higher Reach Than Brand Page.
+Executive posts reached more than 13 million unique users in 2024, while the 5 million‑follower brand page reached approximately 8.25 million organically.

 • Engagement.
 Average reactions and comments per post rose from 161 in 2020 to over 555 in 2025, confirming that content quality (not paid distribution) drove interaction.